anton-x-t/dateadjustmenttools/README.txt

 Guide for installing the Moodle plugin "Date adjustment tools"

-Prerequisites: in order to install this plugin, adminstrative priviligies are needed.
+Prerequisites: in order to install this plugin, adminstrative priviligies for the Moodle server are needed.

 1. Browse to <https://github.com/discipletojesus316/dateadjustmenttools>.